Domenico Pino: Military career

 He commanded the 15th (Italian) Division in the Napoleon's 1812 invasion of Russia.
 The 15th Division was assigned to the IV Corps, which was largely composed of Italian soldiers, and was commanded by the viceroy of Italy, Eugène de Beauharnais.
 Pino commanded his division in the Battle of Maloyaroslavets on 24 October 1812, in which his brother Giacomo was killed.
 Although claimed as a French victory, in that the Russians withdraw from the field, the battle caused Napoleon to take the disastrous decision to retreat from Moscow along the same path as his army had advanced earlier that year.
 Of 27,000 Italians that invaded Russia, only 1,000 returned.

-Pino commanded forces in the defence of Italy in 1813, but was dismissed by the viceroy, Eugène de Beauharnais, with whom he had had disagreements in Russia.
+Pino commanded forces in the defence of Italy in 1813, but was dismissed by the viceroy, Eugène, with whom he had had disagreements in Russia.
 After Napoleon's abdication in early 1814, Eugène aimed to take the throne of Italy as Napoleon's successor.
 However, Eugène's ambitions were thwarted by an uprising in Milan on 20 April 1814.
 Pino was present during the uprising, but there is little evidence of any direct involvement from him in its instigation.
 Pino was named a member of the provisional government on 22 April, and nominated to command the forces of the Kingdom of Italy.
 Eugène signed the Convention of Mantua on 23 April, and northern Italy returned to Austrian rule on 28 April.
 The Emperor of Austria offered Pino the position of Feldmarschalleutnant (Lieutenant-General), but he declined.

+Later life and death

 Pino retired to Cernobbio near Lake Como.
 There, his wife, Vittoria Peluso (formerly a ballerina known professionally as Pelusina) had inherited the palatial Villa del Garrovo from her first husband, the Marquis Calderari; the villa was sold to Caroline of Brunswick in 1814, who renamed it the Villa d'Este.
 Pino remained in retirement until his death.